-On social share of our last post about RAM disk in Linux we got a comment “what is the difference between RAM disk and SWAP?”
-So I decided to explain it a bit in a article on our blog.
+On the social share of our last post about RAM disk in Linux we got a comment “what is the difference between RAM disk and SWAP?”
+So I decided to explain it a bit in an article on our blog.
 In this post I will try to explain how swap and RAM disk i.e. tmpfs/ramfs is different and how they work.

 What is tmpfs?

 Tmpfs also mounted as shared memory /dev/shm. tmpfs is a portion of a virtual memory mounted as a file system that helps to speed up applications.
 It normally is used to transfer data between programs.
 It appears as a file system but it does not use persistent devices such as a hard disk.
 Instead it uses virtual memory (a portion of a RAM).

 That’s why if you create any file in tmpfs it’s not created on your system disks but in your memory.
 Whenever you un-mount tmpfs, everything within is lost.
 Its volatile storage.
 Even if you add an entry of tmpfs to re-mount at boot, it will be mounted blank.
 Data does not persist over reboots or shutdowns in tmpfs.

 What is SWAP?

 swap is a portion of your hard disks used to extend RAM.
 Its roughly extended RAM by use of persistent storage device. swap only comes in action once your RAM (physical memory) is full.
 The normal thumb rule is the size of the swap should be double of your physical ram size.
 But these changes depend on the conditions and system you have.
 Read how to create extra swap here & check swap on the server.

 Even if it uses persistent devices, it still is a volatile memory.
 It does not hold data over reboot or shutdowns.
 Since it plays the role of RAM, its characteristics are still of ram even if it uses hard disks.

 - tmpfs uses memory while as swap uses persistent storage devices.

 - tmpfs can be viewed as a file system in df output whereas swap doesn’t